wttech/bobcat/docs/_docs/guides/first-aem-test.md

   }
 (...)
 ```
 - `getContent` method from `AemAuthorPage` will switch us to preview mode.
 Then it will search for `TestComponent` on our page.
-Because we can have many text components we have to select which one.
-In our example first one
+Because we can have many text components we have to select which one is needed.
+In our example it's the first one
-- And at last we compare text from component with expected text.
+- And at last we compare the text from the component with the expected text

-### Remove page
+### Remove the test page

-After test is finished it should clean the instance.
+After test is finished it should clean the AEM instance.
 All changes that were made should be discarded.
-In our example we should delete created page and we do it in `AfterEach` method
+In our example we should delete the created test page and we do it in the `AfterEach` method
 ```java
 (...)
   @AfterEach